defo550/underscore.css.scss/README.md

 ### CSS

-The `/css` directory contains all the individual `css` files that make up `underscorecss.css`.
+The `/css` directory contains all the individual `css` files that make up `underscore.css.scss`.
 Each stylesheet provides some basic helpers that addresses the theme of the file name.

 Example: